lipskiyp/VK/README.md

-# Python Interface for VK and Google Sheets APIs.
+# Python Interface for VK API.

-The project implements a Python interface to interact with VK and Google Sheets APIs.
+The project implements a Python interface to interact with VK API.

-For example, users are able to load VK group statistics and export data to a Google Sheet file on the cloud.